api7/grpc-client-nginx-module/README.md

 True by default.
 Set it to false will use TLS connection.
 * `tls_verify`: whether to verify the server's TLS certificate.
 * `max_recv_msg_size`: sets the maximum message size in bytes the client can receive.
+* `client_cert`: the path of certificate used in client certificate verification.
+* `client_key`: the path of key used in client certificate verification.
+The key should match the given certificate.

 ### call

 **syntax:** *res, err = conn:call(service, method, request, callOpt)*